ds4teams96/groundtruth/README.md

 ### How it works?

-In general, the below flow explain the main features of the solution
+In general, the below flow explain the main features of the solution<br>
 <img src="Process.png" width="600px" align="center">

-Also, the conversion process works in this way:
+Also, the conversion process works in this way:<br>
 <img src="PDF_quality.png" width="600px" align="center">